simplic/simplic-oxs-internal-client/README.md

-# simplic-oxs-internal-client
+# Simplic.OxS internal clients

-Contains a set of internal clients for communication between microservices
+This repository contains all clients for kubernetes/service-internal calls.
+E.g. for retrieving user or organization information.